+'''

 mkdirs.sh 2 mkdirs.sh 3

+'''

-- 8. Put the Perforce license file for the server into /p4/1/root - 9.
+- 8. Put the Perforce license file for the server into /p4/1/root.
+Note, if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/instance/root folder. - 9.
 Make the Perforce server a system service that starts and stops automatically when the machine reboots.
 Running mkdirs.sh creates a set of init scripts for various Perforce server products in the instance-specific bin folder: